-Starting at $799 this iPad Pro was released just released in November of 2018.
-This iPad is the wave of the future when it comes to iPad and provides the highest amount of education-related technology needs your student will have.
+Starting at $799 this iPad Pro, this iPad is the wave of the future when it comes to iPad and provides the highest amount of education-related technology needs your student will have.
 This model of iPad was built to be used with the new Apple Pencil and newest technology you have heard about from Apple.

 Purchasing the Apple Pencil is optional, but many students have found the Apple Pencil useful for their studies.
 There are three purchasing options available for the Apple Pencil.

 Priced at $99, this Apple Pencil is compatible with the following iPads:

 - iPad Pro 12.9-inch (1st generation)

 - iPad (8th generation)

 Priced at $129, this Apple Pencil is compatible with the following iPads:

 - iPad Pro 12.9-inch (3rd generation)

 - iPad Pro 11-inch